 This problem involves reasoning with percentages.
 Percentages are fractions that are used to express the whole divided into one hundred equal parts.
 One percent means one-hundredth part of a whole or unit, and the notation used is 1%.
 In the extension to this problem the students need to find the lowest common multiples of the numbers 20, 30 and 50.

-Probably the easiest way to do this problem is to draw a diagram, representing the problem with intersecting sets.
-We used the Venn Diagram below in solving this problem.
-Venn diagrams are sometimes difficult for students to understand and are more likely to be understood if they are built up one step at a time.
-Several examples should be done at each step.
+One approach to this problem is to draw a diagram, representing the problem with intersecting sets.
+As venn diagrams are sometimes difficult for students to understand it can be helpful to build them one step at a time, with several examples being explored at each step.

 - Identifying a subset eg blue shapes from all coloured shapes

 - 2 non-intersecting sets eg triangles and circles

 - Intersecting sets eg triangles and shapes with a right angle

 In a class in the school down the road, everyone plays tennis or golf or both.
 In fact 80% play tennis and 70% play golf.
 What percentage play both games?